Must-watch foreign language films in 2019 and 2020

 South Korea: Parasite

 From the brilliant mind that envisaged Okja and Snowpiercer comes a new social thriller that blew the competition out of the water and won the Palme d'Or at the 2019 Cannes Film Festival.
 Parasite sees South Korean master Bong Joon-Ho return on thrilling form, as his portrait of a scavenging family very quickly unravels with funny, violent, intelligent and truly shocking results.

-Parasite will be released later this year by Artificial Eye.
+Parasite will be released in 2020 by Artificial Eye.

 The stunning, decadent period romance by Céline Sciamma took the festival circuit by storm and is soon coming to the UK.
 Noémie Merlant and Adele Haenel star as a young woman and another tasked with painting her, within the stifled but no less passionate microcosm that lets their love bloom.
 It's visually, sonically, emotionally devastating.